 - Australian carbon credit units; and

-NAB is authorised to issue financial products in the above range (excluding government debentures, stocks or bonds, general insurance, life products and superannuation) and to underwrite interests in managed investment schemes and issues of securities.
+NAB is authorised to issue financial products in the above range (excluding government debentures, stocks or bonds, general insurance products, life insurance products, superannuation, Australian carbon credit units and eligible international emissions units), to arrange for another person to issue general insurance products, and to underwrite interests in managed investment schemes and issues of securities.

 NAB is a non-broker participant on the Australian Securities Stock Exchange, and is also authorised to make a market in foreign exchange contracts, derivatives, debentures, government bonds or stocks and other financial products.